Deerfield Township, New Jersey: Local government

 Deerfield Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held in January, the Township Committee selects one of its members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2025, members of the Deerfield Township Committee are Mayor Abigail Perlstein O'Brien (R, term on committee ends December 31, 2024; term as mayor ends December 31, 2022), Deputy Mayor Brian L. Casper (R, term on committee and as deputy mayor ends 2022), Anthony A. Brago (R, 2023), Dominick Patitucci (R, 2024) and Michael A. Terrigno (R, 2023).
+As of 2025, members of the Deerfield Township Committee are Mayor Abigail Perlstein O'Brien (R, term on committee ends December 31, 2027; term as mayor ends December 31, 2025), Deputy Mayor Brian L. Casper (R, term on committee and as deputy mayor ends 2025), Dominick A. Patitucci (R, 2027), Micole C. "Mikki" Sparacio (R, 2025; elected to an unexpired term) and John A. Wolbert Jr. (R, 2027).

 After being tied on election day at the November 2014 general election with 362 votes, Democratic incumbent Frank Spatola Jr. was re-elected with 366 votes, edging Republican challenger Jason P. Scythes by three votes once provisional ballots were counted.
 At the township's January 2015 reorganization meeting, Sparacio was sworn in using a conference call as he was stationed outside the country as part of his service with the Air National Guard.